stackbuilders/tutorials/tutorials/haskell/ghc-optimization-and-fusion/tutorial.md

     ```

     This example shows that work can be duplicated even if `x` only appears
     once.
-If we inline `x` it its occurrence site, it will be evaluated
+If we inline `x` in its occurrence site, it will be evaluated
     every time `f` is called.
-Indeed, inlining inside of lambda may be a
+Indeed, inlining inside a lambda may be a
     dangerous business.

 Given the cases above, it's not surprising that GHC is quite conservative